hillst/FastqIndex/README.md

     FastqIndex -f to_index.fastq -c index_name

 ## Usage
 Take a look at test/test.py for an example of creating an index and accessing random id's with both methods.
 Briefly, there are two classes, BinaryLookup and DictionaryLookup.
 BinaryLookup makes use of binary search to find reads, which is useful for huge fastq files, where as DictionaryLookup reads the entire index into memory.
 This is more efficient if you have enough memory and are doing a large number of lookups.
+To perform a lookup,
+    lookup = BinaryLookup("test/test_index", "test/PE-173.40k.fastq")
+    lookup.find_entry(read_id)

+    lookup = DictionaryLookup("test/test_index", "test/PE-173.40k.fastq")
+    lookup.find_entry(read_id)
-To perform a lookup, call Lookup.find_entry(read_id), where read_id is the id WITHOUT the newline character in your fastq file.
+Where read_id is the id WITHOUT the newline character in your fastq file.
 It will return a list for each portion of the fastq file.

 ## TODO
 Implementing some encoding for the index.
 Right now the generated indexes are relatively large and pretty much only exist to make lookup easy.
 With compression/encoding this could be much faster and efficient.